Sorry, you need to enable JavaScript to visit this website.

 4.4.
 Information System Backup

 4.4.1.
-Conduct backups of user-level information contained in the information system on a daily (available for up to four (4) weeks), weekly, and monthly basis consistent with recovery time and recovery point objectives.
+Conduct backups of user-level information contained in the information system on a daily (available for up to four (4) weeks), weekly, or monthly basis consistent with recovery time and recovery point objectives.

 4.4.2.
-Conduct backups of system-level information contained in the information system on a daily (available for up to four (4) weeks), weekly, and monthly basis consistent with recovery time and recovery point objectives.
+Conduct backups of system-level information contained in the information system on a daily (available for up to four (4) weeks), weekly, or monthly basis consistent with recovery time and recovery point objectives.

 4.4.3.
 Conduct backups of information system documentation including security-related documentation on a monthly and annual basis, and/or when updates are required, consistent with recovery time and recovery point objectives.